 Average Price: Between 150-200 yen – surprisingly inexpensive for the quality!

-Nearest Station: 2-minute walk from Naka-Meguro Station (click on the Google Map for walking directions)
+Nearest Station: 2-minute walk from Naka-Meguro Station (plan your route at the link and click on the Google Map below for walking directions)

 Streamer Coffee Company